 Mayor de Blasio dismisses homeless woman in NYC gym: 'I'm doing my workout'

-New York City Mayor Bill de Blasio, approached Friday morning at a Brooklyn gym by a homeless woman asking about housing, can be heard saying in a video clip, “I’m in the middle of doing my workout.”
+New York City Mayor Bill de Blasio told a homeless woman “I’m in the middle of doing my workout” when she approached him at Brooklyn gym Friday morning asking why more housing wasn’t available for the city's homeless population.

-Nathylin Flower Adesegun, a 72-year-old activist with VOCAL-NY, approached the mayor at a YMCA in the Park Slope area and asked him why, by some figures, just 5 percent of the 300,000 units in his affordable housing program will go to the city’s homeless population.
+Nathylin Flower Adesegun, a 72-year-old activist with VOCAL-NY, can be seen in a video approaching the mayor at a YMCA in the Park Slope area.
+She asked him why, by some figures, just 5 percent of the 300,000 units in his affordable housing program will go to the city’s homeless population.

 “I’m in the middle of doing my workout,” de Blasio said.
 “I can’t do this now.”